dicarlolab/mkturk/public/mkturk/readme.md

 Species: marmoset, macaque, or human

-StaticFixationGridIndex: Index on the grid where the fixation image will appear.
+StaticFixationGridIndex (deprecated, replaced by FixationGridIndex): Index on the grid where the fixation image will appear.
 If FixationMove>0, then StaticFixationGridindex is ignored.

 Tablet (deprecated, replaced by auto-detected ENV.DeviceName): nexus9, samsung10, pixelc